 Describe the perfect work environment for you?

-Communicate how your background and life experiences will at the value to the academic department.
+Communicate how your background and life experiences will be valuable to the academic department.

 Could you provide two examples of how you differentiated your instruction to help a struggling student?